-- All students who are enrolled at the school in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment, regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of school indicators. - All students who are enrolled in the district in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district and regardless of whether the student took the test in question, are included in the denominator for the calculation of district indicators for comparison metrics or for district report cards. - All students who are enrolled in the state in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the state, regardless of whether the student transferred between two or more schools within the state and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of state indicators for comparison metrics or for state report cards. - All students eligible to take the SCPASS or SC ALT in Science are included in the denominator when calculating the indicator unless excluded for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found in the School District Memoranda Archive). - As of the publication of this manual, the most recent example of these guidelines was published on May 14, 2019. - Students who are not initially English proficient and whose entry into United States schools occurred after the 45th day of the prior academic year are excluded from both the numerator and denominator of this indicator. - Students included in the denominator who are not tested are not included in the numerator when calculating the proportion of students who meet or exceed expectations.
+- All students who are enrolled at the school in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment, regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of school indicators. - All students who are enrolled in the district in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district and regardless of whether the student took the test in question, are included in the denominator for the calculation of district indicators for comparison metrics or for district report cards. - All students who are enrolled in the state in the content area and grade level assessed from the 45th day of the school year and on the 160th day of the school year, with no break in enrollment in the state, regardless of whether the student transferred between two or more schools within the state and regardless of whether the student took the assessment(s) in question, are included in the denominator for the calculation of state indicators for comparison metrics or for state report cards. - All students eligible to take the SCPASS or SC ALT in Science are included in the denominator when calculating the indicator unless excluded for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found on the SCDE website under Student Information System Documents or the School District Memoranda Archive). - Students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested are excluded from both the numerator and denominator of this indicator. - Students included in the denominator who are not tested are not included in the numerator when calculating the proportion of students who meet or exceed expectations.